sleinen/switchdrive-ansible/doc/Storage.md

 cluster.
-It is based on the model of a _block device_ such as a hard disk, which can be seen as a large (usually Gigabytes, Terabytes or even larger) contiguous sequence of bytes that is usually read from or written to as _blocks_ of some size.
+It is based on the model of a _block device_ such as a hard disk, which can be seen as a large (usually Gigabytes, Terabytes or even larger) contiguous sequence of bytes that is usually read from or written to as _blocks_ of some size, typically 512 or 4096 bytes or something in that range.

 Each block volume in RBD is represented by an _image_ of a given size.
 For storage, each image is split into fixed-size objects.
 The default